EugenSong/EugenSong/README.md

 ### About me:

-:computer: Incoming Highmark Health ETDP SE Intern.
+:computer: Incoming Highmark Health ETDP Software Engineering Intern.
-- Interests in mobile development, software development
+:trident: Interests in mobile development, software development

 Feel free to reach me at esong28@outlook.com or at https://www.linkedin.com/in/eugenessong/